hakelakhan/Data-Structures-Problems/README.md

 # Achievements
 COEPian

-Awareded as "Rising Star of year" by tata technolgoies amongs 300+ candidates for useful contribution in a project.
+Awareded as "Rising Star of year" by Tata Technolgoies amongs 300+ candidates for useful contribution in a project.

 Received Appreciation for completion of a complex software project that helped client with direct cost savings benefits.